 A chapel, originally part of the treasury in the court, was converted for devotional use in the 10th century.
-The frescos of St. John, Christ and other sacred figures are contained in the apse.
+The frescos of St. John, Christ, and other sacred figures are contained in the apse.
 The treasury is reached via a gate immediately before it.
-This is a centrally-planned chamber, 6.30 m. in diameter, fronted by an absidal vaulted hall and flanked by a chapel.
+This is a centrally-planned chamber, 6.30 m. in diameter, fronted by an apsidal vaulted hall and flanked by a chapel.
 The main chamber is sub-divided by a cruciform plan, into a series of cells, each containing vaulted niches.
 It is a two-course building surmounted originally by a dome, now in ruins.
-The baptistery is reached via a portal letting into the forehall of the treasury.
+The baptistery is reached via a portal letting into the fore hall of the treasury.
 It is connected to the Church via a long narrow corridor running parallel to the northern nave.
-The baptismal pool dates to the 6th century, and was originally a tomb.
+The baptismal pool dates to the 6th century and was originally a tomb.

 The plan of the Baptistery is somewhat complex.
-The main chamber is octagonal in plan, and is framed by a narrow corridor and flanked on two sides by absidal-planned halls.
-The main baptistery is paved with marble, with the pool in the centre.
+The main chamber is octagonal in plan, and is framed by a narrow corridor and flanked on two sides by apsidal-planned halls.
+The main baptistery is paved with marble, with the pool in the center.
 The baptistery predates the Justinian church, being built in the 5th century.